DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/android.md

 ### Initialize the Interceptor to track network events

-To initialize an interceptor for tracking network events for RUM or Error Tracking:
+To initialize an interceptor for tracking network events:

 1. If you want to have distributed tracing, [add and enable the Trace feature][13].
 2. Add the Gradle dependency to the `dd-sdk-android-okhttp` library in the module-level `build.gradle` file: